 Jack has been farming since leaving college and lives on the farm with his wife Natalie and their children, Archie and Ava.

 Laura worked in Forensic Science for several years before meeting her partner Steve.
 Together they worked in Norway and Austria - chef Steve worked for high quality restaurants and outside catering companies.
 They returned to Norfolk in September 2013 to start a life with their new family and the arrival of twins, Molly and Max.

 Laura and Steve also run Burn Valley Catering, an outside catering business – please see their website for details: www.burnvalleycatering.co.uk

 Samantha has a passion for language and spent five years teaching English in Vietnam and Sardinia.
-She now lives locally with her husband Tugrul and their daughter, Maya.
+Sam lives locally with her daughter, Maya.

 In 2015, John decided to venture into the unknown and suggest the idea of the family Vineyard.
 The green light was given and research began in earnest.
 Laura passed an intensive vine-growing course at Plumpton College – the UK wine research centre.
 Laura and Samantha have both passed WSET (Wine and Spirits Education Trust) Levels 1 & 2 and Laura has just completed WSET Level 3.

 Our Winemaker at Burn Valley is Mathew Abbey.
 Matt joined us in 2019 at the first winery opening party and has been working in the wine industry for over 15 years, he first got into wine in the UK working wine retail with Adnams where he also studied WSET level 2 & 3 before moving to New Zealand where he spent over 10 years working in Marlborough, Central Otago & Hawkes Bay from winemaking, viticulture, Sales & Marketing to labelling and bottling and even wine tours/tourism.

 The Site and Soil